Eclynos/High_School_projects/README.md

 # Excitebike

-Hi this game as been released in october/november 2022.
+This game as been released in october/november 2022 in python with [Pyxel](https://github.com/kitao/pyxel)